santanu-dey/ecs-three-tier-architecture/cloud-formation-ecs-on-ec2/readme.md

 #TODO
-* nesting of templates
 * encryption of storage and DB
 * storing of secrets
 * use route 53
-* what exact access are required by the CLI user profile?
+* tighten the IAM role